 Today’s selection starts with WONDER WOMAN (2017), starring Gal Godot, Film Journey alumni Chris Pine and Robin Right, amongst others.
 So, the longline synopsis for the movie is:

 Before she was Wonder Woman she was Diana, princess of the Amazons, trained warrior.
 When a pilot crashes and tells of conflict in the outside world, she leaves home to fight a war to end all wars, discovering her full powers and true destiny.

-Godot plays the character with a hug amount of gravitas; perhaps much more than you would expect from what could easily be played of a *just* a ‘comic book movie’.
-This incarnation of Wonder Woman is not just about beating up the bad guys, but she stands for honour, and values making the right choices.
+Godot plays the character with a huge amount of gravitas, perhaps much more than you would expect from what could easily be played of a *just* a ‘comic book movie’.
+This incarnation of Wonder Woman is not just about beating up the bad guys – she stands for honour, respect, empathy, love, good values, and making the right choices.
 It’s a powerful message to send to both girls and boys watching the movie and, frankly, it’s about time we had more of this.

 FILM TWO: ALBERT NOBBS (2011)

-There is a little of life imitating art with this film, whilst Close portrays the struggle of woman in 19th-century Ireland brilliantly by taking on a job and doing it exceptionally well; she also took on a herculean set of tasks during production too.
-Not only does she star as the lead character, but Close also co-wrote the screenplay, wrote the original song for the film and also produced it!
+There is a little of life imitating art with this film.
+Whilst Close portrays the struggle of woman in 19th-century Ireland brilliantly by taking on a job and doing it exceptionally well, she also took on a herculean set of tasks during production too.
+Not only does she star as the lead character but Close co-wrote the screenplay, wrote the original song for the film and also produced it!
 As if that wasn’t enough, she also caught pneumonia whilst filming.
-If that isn’t a good role model / strong person / ‘wonder woman’, then I’m not really sure what is.
+If that doesn’t exemplify being a good role model / strong person / ‘wonder woman’, then I’m not really sure what is.